Call us to set up an appointment! 260-484-1964

 Listen to this PODCAST with Dr. Umar Ellahie on The Back Doctors Podcast with Dr. Michael Johnson as he illustrates cervical radiculopathy and its relieving care with The Cox® Technic System of Spinal Pain Management.

 Make your Fort Wayne chiropractic appointment now.
-Cervical radiculopathy and cervical disc herniation sufferers experience a pain-relieving partner at our office.
+Cervical radiculopathy and cervical disc herniation sufferers find a pain-relieving partner at our chiropractic practice.

 Cox Chiropractic Medicine Inc offers the Cox® Technic spinal manipulation to treat cervical radiculopathy and avert surgery.